Rigoberto López Pérez: Early life

 López was born and raised in León, Nicaragua; son of Soledad López and Francisco Pérez.
 López published his first poem, "Confesión de un Soldado" (Confession of a Soldier), at the age of 17 in 1946.
-In 1948 he formed part of a 6-member musical group called "Buenos Aires".
+In 1948 he formed part of a six-member musical group called "Buenos Aires".
 That same year he learned to play the violin, which he played in the group.
 López composed music, mostly romantic, including "Claridad" and "Si el vino me hace llorar" which Buenos Aires released on a radio station called Radio Colonial.

 Lopéz's musical influences included Beethoven; Rubén Darío, a Nicaraguan poet, often referred to as the "Father of Modernism", was a major literary influence to him.
 Lopéz would often collaborate in publications such as "El Cronista" and "El Centroamericano".

 López's girlfriend, Amparo Zelaya Castro, was the sister of Armando Zelaya, a journalist who drove López to the Casa del Obrero where he later shot Somoza.

 Assassination of Somoza

-On September 21, 1956, López was able to infiltrate a party in the Club Social de Obreros de León that was attended by President Somoza and shot him in the chest.
+On September 21, 1956, López was able to infiltrate a party in the Club Social de Obreros de León that was attended by President Anastasio Somoza García and shot him in the chest.
 López was instantly killed in a hail of bullets and Somoza died a few days later in the Panama Canal Zone hospital.
 Somoza's son, Luis Somoza Debayle, replaced his father as president.